openflint/camera-sharing/README.md

 ## Overview
-* Using WebRCT to do media mirroring, now only available on Mac OS
+* Using WebRCT to do media mirroring, now only available on Mac and Ubuntu
 * Support Firefox Browser and Chrome Browser to mirror screen or webcam to Matchstick dongle

 ![Screen Sharing Arch](http://openflint.github.io/screen-sharing-sample/arch.png)